KnowledgeHound-com/DataApi/docs/DataSetsAPI.md

-    "response_count": "int: Number of responses in the response file(s)", "source_url": "(optional) A url to the original research study in the source system", "source_display_text": "(optional) A text snippet to use as a display replacement for the source URL in KnowledgeHound", "question_templates": [
+    "response_count": "int: Number of responses in the response file(s)", "source_url": "(optional) A url to the original research study in the source system", "source_display_text": "(optional) A text snippet to use as a display replacement for the source URL in KnowledgeHound", "metadata": {
+        "metadata_field_1": "(optional) A set of field-value entries that can be set as flexible metadata in KnowledgeHound" },
+    "question_templates": [
         {
             "id": "The unique identifier of the question template",